prof-rossetti/intro-to-python/projects/freestyle/implementation.md

 ### Documentation Requirements

 Your project repository should contain a "README.md" file.
 The README file should provide instructions to help someone else install, setup, run, and test your program.
-This includes:
+This includes instructions for:
-  + a "Setup" section for:
+  + obtaining and setting environment variables, as necessary, via local ".env" file
-    + creating and activating a virtual environment, most likely using Anaconda
+  + creating and activating a virtual environment, via Anaconda
-    + installing package dependencies, most likely using Pip
+  + installing package dependencies, via Pip
-    + obtaining and setting environment variables, as necessary
-  + a "Usage" section for:
-    + running the program, using Python, Flask, etc.
+  + running the program, via Python, Flask, etc.
-  + a "Test" section for:
   + running tests via Pytest

 As you document for your application, strive to make it as easy as possible for someone else (or even your future self) to install it, use it, and understand what it is about.